This set of Strength of Materials Questions and Answers for Campus interviews focuses on “Trapezoidal Dam as Inclined Side Phase”.

 Explanation: The property of a material or substance which offers resistance to bending action and measures the load required to be applied is called stiffness.
 It is denoted by s or k.
 Springs are the best examples of stiffness.

 15. Perennial canals are also known as ________

 a) Inundation canal

 c) Feeder canal

 d) Permanent canal

-Explanation: The canal which is fed by permanent source of supply is said to be a permanent Canal.
+Explanation: The canal which is fed by a permanent source of supply is said to be a permanent Canal.
 It has also regulatory works.
-This canal is also sometimes known as perennial canal.
+This canal is also sometimes known as a perennial canal.

 Sanfoundry Global Education & Learning Series – Strength of Materials.